-As to Borusan's U.S. sales, record evidence indicates that the invoice date is the date that best reflects when the final material terms of sale are set, because the sale quantities are not finalized until the invoice is issued.
+With respect to Borusan's U.S. sales, record evidence indicates that that the invoice date is the date that best reflects when the final material terms of sale are set, because the sale quantities are not finalized until the invoice is issued.
 After the invoice is issued, there are no further changes in the material terms of sale.
 Moreover, consistent with Commerce's practice, we used the shipment date as the date of sale where the shipment date preceded the invoice date because under these circumstances the shipment date best reflects the date on which the material terms of sale were established.
 Therefore, we are preliminarily using the earlier of the invoice date or the shipment date as the date of sale for Borusan's U.S. sales.

-With respect to both Toscelik's and Borusan's home market sales, consistent with our practice, we have used the invoice date as the date of sale because record evidence indicates that for both respondents the invoice date is the date by which material terms of sale, such as prices and
+Similarly, for Borusan's home market sales, consistent with our practice, we have used the invoice date as the date of sale because record evidence indicates that the invoice date is the date by which material terms of sale, such as prices and quantities, have been finalized, and there is no indication that changes to material terms of sale occurred subsequent to invoice date.
+Moreover, consistent with Commerce's practice, we used the shipment date as the date of sale where the shipment date preceded the invoice date because under these circumstances the shipment date best reflects the date on which the material terms of sale were established.